modelica/ModelicaSpecification/RationaleMCP/0031/ReadMe.md

 - [ ] Figure out what to do with synchronous features.
 - [ ] Event handling semantics is preserved as in Modelica.
 - [ ] Source locations pointing back to the original Modelica code.
-- [ ] Settle the name (currently _Flat Modelica_), considering that scalarization isn't mandatory.
+- [ ] Settle the name (currently _Base Modelica_), considering that scalarization isn't mandatory.

-### Flat Modelica 0.1+…1.0 (future MCPs)
+### Base Modelica 0.1+…1.0 (future MCPs)
-In future minor versions of Flat Modelica 1, we could improve the language by incorporating smaller improvements that were not considered necessary for version 1.0.
+In future minor versions of Base Modelica 1, we could improve the language by incorporating smaller improvements that were not considered necessary for version 1.0.
 - [ ] Handling of parameters treated as constants.
 [Previous discussion](https://github.com/modelica/ModelicaSpecification/pull/3161)
 - [ ] Primitive operations for triggering of events, to which the current event generating functions can be reduced.
 - [ ] Get rid of function calls with named arguments.